The data were formless like a cloud of tiny birds in the sky

 We can look at a range of different correlation magnitudes, to think about diagnosing correlation.

-If we really care and value making a correlation between two specific variables, traditionally we would use the scatterplot like above with the veg and arth data, and the calculation of the correlation coefficient (using plot() and cor() respectively).
+If we want to examine the correlation between two specific variables, traditionally we would use the scatterplot, like above with the veg and arth data, and calculate the correlation coefficient (using plot() and cor(), respectively).

-On the other hand, we might have loads of variables and just want to quickly assess the degree of correlation and intercorrelation.
+On the other hand, we might have loads of variables and just want to quickly assess the degree of correlation between them all.
 To do this we might just make and print a matric of the correlation plot (using pairs()) and the correlation matrix (again using cor())

 ## Correlation matrices ##### Try this:# Use the iris data to look at correlation matrix # of flower measuresdata(iris)names(iris)